Kimoy777/adamcaudill.github.io/source/_posts/2013-04-04-security-done-wrong-leaky-ftp-server.markdown

 References in the files indicate that the code is from sometime in February 2012 - so this is fairly current code.
 For AMI, I hope they perform a security audit of their code to make sure that this leak doesn't put users at excessive risk.

 A foolish oversight now has the potential to impact many.

-*I've contacted both the vendor involved and AMI to alert them to the issue.
-Obviously, I won't be releasing the name of the vendor, the FTP address, or anything that was seen on the server.*